mhedgpeth/cafe/docs/demo.md

   - Run `cafe chef version` and notice that it is installed, show add/remove programs

 ### Bootstrap the node

+On windows you have to have winrm open when you need just one thing.
+It's like opening the bank vault for a $20 withdrawal.
+This is better:

   - Run `cafe chef bootstrap policy: cafe-demo group: qa config: C:\temp\client.rb validator: C:\temp\validator.pem`
   - Run `cafe chef run`
     - view the chef-specific run on the Server

 ## Logging

+We want to operate chef with a windows mindset for easier adoption:

 * View `nlog-server.config` as context
 * Chef logging to its own file, rolled